KevinYang528/FileSaver/README.md

 # Introduction
 Hello, we are EnterTextHere.

-Have you ever been that you are keying the password , but you can’t remember the pass word?
+Have you ever been that you are keying the password ,but you can’t remember the pass word?
-Maybe, you should click the “forgot memory?”
-,then after the complex process , you got your pass word.
+Maybe, you should click the “forgot memory?”, then after the complex process , you got your pass word.

-In this situation, if you have our product “ file saver”, you could avoid this misery.
+In this situation, if you have our product “ file saver”,you could avoid this misery.

-our main idea is that we could use only three step to memory our password instead of memory by brain.
+Our main idea is that we could use only three step to memory our password instead of memory by brain.

 # Demo